Best Practices for Building a Project Portfolio Steering Committee

 Steering committees are an increasingly popular type of corporate governance body.
-These oversight and advisory committees are generally made up of a small group of leaders from different departments or areas of the business.
-They regularly meet to supervise the direction and course of an initiative.
+These oversight and advisory committees generally include a small group of leaders from different departments or areas of the business.
+They regularly meet to supervise the direction and course of a portfolio or initiative.

-Let’s start by getting a common misconception out of the way: a portfolio steering committee is NOT a collegial Project Management Office.
-In fact, large and/or sophisticated project organizations often have both a PMO and one or several portfolio steering committee(s), all playing different roles.
-A steering committee is not designed to interfere in the project management process or to encroach upon the program/project management prerogatives of the PMO.
-Instead, the committee will support project management professionals to help ensure that they are working towards the strategic directions defined at the company level.
+Let’s start by getting a common misconception out of the way: a steering committee is not a project management office (PMO).
+In fact, large and sophisticated project organizations often have both a PMO and one or several portfolio steering committee(s), all playing different roles.

 A project portfolio steering committee may, for example:

-- Set the strategic direction of key projects, prioritize and/on reprioritize initiatives
+- Set the strategic direction of key projects

 - Act as a champion and sponsor for key projects to promote them throughout the wider organization